-Rationale: The statistics on student dropout and graduation rates have caused many groups to talk about the need for high school reform.
-The temptation is for state policymakers to respond with proposals setting uniform graduation requirements.
-Setting graduation requirements is central to the board's constitutional authority to control instruction.
-The 2008 Preschool to Postsecondary Education Alignment Act (CAP4K) begins a process to align the public education system from preschool through postsecondary and workforce readiness.
+Rationale: The 2008 Preschool to Postsecondary Education Alignment Act (CAP4K) began a process to align the public education system from preschool through postsecondary and workforce readiness.
 This alignment will ensure that a student who achieves the required level of proficiency on standards as he/she progresses through the system will achieve postsecondary and workforce readiness when the student graduates from high school, if not earlier.
-This comprehensive legislation incorporates ideas CASB firmly established in the prior legislative session which calls on local boards to work with their communities to develop a Blueprint for Education.
-While this work is underway, the legislature should resist any effort to mandate statewide graduation requirements.
+As amended, this comprehensive legislation requires the State Board to develop graduation guidelines on or before May 2013.
+Local boards must then adopt graduation requirements that meet or exceed the State Board's guidelines prior to the 2013-14 school year.
+The State Board is also directed to work with the Department of Higher Education to develop criteria for endorsed diplomas that districts may offer graduating seniors.
+While this work is underway, the legislature should resist any effort to mandate statewide graduation requirements and/or endorsed diplomas.